jbirch8865/jbirch8865/resources/docs/source/.compare.md

                     }
                 },
                 {
-                    "name": "{PUT} {user}\/users\/{company}\/v1\/api\nCurrently this endpoint is only able to change a password and re-enable a disabled user\nPlease note that the User-Access-Token does not have to be the access token for the username\nyou are changing the password for.
+                    "name": "{PUT} {user}\/users\/v1\/api\nCurrently this endpoint is only able to change a password and re-enable a disabled user\nPlease note that the User-Access-Token does not have to be the access token for the username\nyou are changing the password for.
 It just needs to be a user that has rights to this endpoint.", "request": {
                         "url": {
                             "protocol": "https",
                             "host": "project.dsfellowship.com",
-                            "path": "api\/v1\/:company\/users\/:user",
+                            "path": "api\/v1\/users\/:user",
                             "query": [],
                             "variable": [
-                                {
-                                    "id": "company",
-                                    "key": "company",
-                                    "value": "1",
-                                    "description": "{integer} The ID of the organization" },
                                 {
                                     "id": "user",
                                     "key": "user",